-Knowing the symptoms of illnesses, as well as treatments and prevention, is key in keeping your children healthy.
+Knowing the symptoms of illnesses, as well as treatments and prevention, is key to keeping your children healthy.

-Below is a list of three common serious childhood illnesses, their symptoms, their treatments and prevention.
+Below is a list of three common (and serious) childhood respiratory illnesses, their symptoms, their treatments, and their prevention.

 Fevers in Children

 When the body raises its temperature above normal levels, above 98.6°F on average, it results in a fever.
 A fever is sometimes a sign that the body is fighting off something; it is not an illness itself.
 It can also result from basic changes in body temperature during the day, from working out, sleeping, playing, etc.

 - For infants only a few weeks old, though, a fever can be a serious matter, especially if it is above 100°F rectally.
 If your baby has a fever at that age, call the doctor right away.

 - For older babies and children, it’s recommended that you call the doctor if the fever is 102°F or higher.
 Your doctor will determine what to do based on your child’s behavior and activity level.

 - For fevers lower than 102°F, it’s often recommended to give plenty of fluids and let the fever pass or to give plenty of fluids and acetaminophen or ibuprofen.